horse-link/contracts.horse.link/README.md

 | Alice | Deposit | 1000 DAI | 1000   | 1000 DAI     | 1000         |
 | Bob   | Deposit | 1000 DAI | 1000   | 2000 DAI     | 2000         |

 The Vault is now holding 2000 DAI in "totalAssets".
 If Alice withdraws 500 shares, she will receive 500 DAI.
-Now, lets say a bet of 1800 DAI is placed on a market that is backed by the Vault at 1:1.
-The Vault will lend 1800 DAI to the market and have a total assets of 200 DAI and total exposure of 1800 DAI.
+Now, let's say a bet of 1800 DAI is placed on a market that is backed by the Vault at 1:1.
+The Vault will lend 1800 DAI to the market.
+200 DAI remain in the vault and it will have a total exposure of 1800 DAI.

 3. Vault lends 1800 DAI to the market and has 200 DAI left in total assets.